jacknycz/nodal/next/NODAL_AI_INTRO.md

 ---

+// Update the Best Practices section (around line 296):
 ## Best Practices for Next.js Nodal

+- **AI Response Handling**: Parse and generate nodes from structured AI responses with proper layout and connections
+- **Modal UX**: Use smooth animations, auto-focus, and keyboard shortcuts for better interaction
+- **Document Preview**: Handle PDF previews client-side with proper error states and loading indicators

 - **Atomic Components**: Keep components small, focused, and reusable.
 - **Strict Typing**: Use TypeScript everywhere, with strictest settings.